 Configure Nessus for NIAP Compliance

-If your organization requires that your instance of Nessus meets National Information Assurance Project (NIAP) standards, you can configure Nessus so that relevant settings are compliant with NIAP standards.
+If your organization requires that your instance of Nessus meets National Information Assurance Partnership (NIAP) standards, you can configure Nessus so that relevant settings are compliant with NIAP standards.

 Before you begin: